Or, The Equal Opportunity Celebrant – Part 3

 (3) Halwasan – made from cracked or broken wheat and soured milk; chewy, fruity.

 And finally, more photos to get you hooked.
 As you might expect, special mithai are created for Diwali.
-One that is particularly delicious, unique and one of my all-time favorites is apple mithai (the two peach-colored pieces in the first photo), complete with a clove for a stem; this seasonal sweet tastes a lot like marzipan and has a very limited run through Diwali only and are a specialty of Rajbhog Sweets, 72-27 37th Avenue in Jackson Heights.
+One that is particularly delicious, unique and one of my all-time favorites is apple mithai (the two peach-colored pieces in the first photo), complete with a clove for a stem; this seasonal sweet tastes a lot like marzipan and has a very limited run through Diwali only; it’s a specialty of Rajbhog Sweets, 72-27 37th Avenue in Jackson Heights.
 The rest are always available.

 So that’s my addicted-to-mithai story and I’m sticking to it (and possibly to the Karachi halwa as well).
 I urge you to go out there and track down these confections, especially for the holiday although most are available year-round.
 If they don’t light your diya, I don’t know what will.
 And if, after you’ve sampled them, an insatiable craving for mithai sneaks up on you when you least expect it…well, you know how you got hooked!